Chirag-S-Kotian/Finora/README.md

 # Finora: CashKeeper
 A modern personal finance management app for Android, built with Firebase and MPAndroidChart.

-## Usage
-- Register or login to your account
-- Add income/expense entries
-- View dashboard for analytics (with daily/monthly filters)
-- Search and filter your transactions
-- Access calculators and profile from the navigation menu If login fails, detailed error messages will be shown for each scenario (invalid email, wrong password, no user, network error, too many attempts, etc.).

-## Security
-- Firebase Authentication is used for secure user management
-- Data is stored securely in Firebase Realtime Database
-- Sensitive files like `google-services.json` are excluded from git tracking
-- All user data is stored securely in Firebase

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first.

-## License

 This project, CashKeeper, is licensed under the [Apache 2.0](LICENSE) license.